7 Simple Steps To Do Butterfly Exercise During Pregnancy

 These asanas or exercises are done as part of your warm-up exercise before you move on with other forms of exercise.
 You may also do these exercises as standalone if you are not doing any other exercises.

-As with most yoga asanas, butterfly exercises can also improve blood circulation, support lower back strengthening, and aid digestion.
+As with most pregnancy exercises and yoga asanas, butterfly exercise can also improve blood circulation, support lower back strengthening, and aid digestion.
 Thus, these exercises may also help alleviate several pregnancy-related digestive concerns, such as indigestion and bloating (4).

 How To Do The Half Butterfly (Ardha Title Asana) Exercise?